 Over the last 30 years LRGS has produced over 70 Lancashire rugby players, as well as 16 U18 England international players and former England coach Brian Ashton is also a former pupil.

-The school has a great recent history of touring.
-The cricket squad has toured to Barbados no less than five times, to play in the prestigious Sir Garfield Sobers Tournament, and more recently to the UAE.
+The School has a great recent history of touring.
+The cricket squad has toured to Barbados several times to play in the prestigious Sir Garfield Sobers Tournament, and more recently to the UAE.
 The rugby team has toured to South Africa, South America, Australia, Hong Kong Japan, and and a trekking party reached the base camp of Everest.
 In 2024, Cricket and Netball teams are headed on a join tour of Sri Lanka.

 The site encompasses a sports hall and gym in addition to extensive games pitches, with four cricket squares on the main site and seven rugby pitches just a short walk away.
 Recent work levelling, draining and developing cricket and rugby areas has been very successful and demonstrates our restlessness to provide even better playing conditions for our talented pupils.
 The Upper Courts have been refurbished with the fundraising efforts from our first ever Giving Day to enable us to provide a variety of sports during PE lessons to all our pupils.

 These excellent resources help to maintain Lancaster Royal Grammar School’s position at the forefront of education.
 In addition to the successes of our winning teams and performers, we are equally proud of the achievements of our U12 D teams, who enjoy their inter-school competition just as much!

 We believe that we must continue to reinforce the benefits of keeping fit and active with all our boys, and it seems to be paying off, as we have some excellent teams lower down the school, maturing to become the stars of tomorrow.